mcandre/rez/README.md

 }
 ```

 After rez builds your task definition, rez executes it.
-At this point, your task definition program receives a copy of the `<task names>` flags into its main entrypoint.
-Your implementation should call the particular tasks, depending on which ones are passed in on the command line.
+Now, your task definition program receives a copy of the `<task names>` flags into its main entrypoint.
+Your implementation should iterate through the command line arguments and execute the associated tasks.

 ```c++
 int main(int argc, const char **argv) {